bylickilabs/PSx-Classic-MOD/README.md

 # PSx-Classic-MOD

-Download the archive from Here: Link available soon
+Download the archive from my Private Server Here:
+Link available soon

 Extract it to your NTFS stick.

+!!!ATTENTION!!!
-!!!DANGER!!!
-Name your stick SONY.
+Name your stick with SONY.

 After unpacking on the stick, your PS Classic is ready for use.